Create a Kubernetes Cluster

 You can encrypt the traffic between the nodes in the cluster.
 This can be useful for nodes that are not part of a private network.

-You can specify the IP addresses that are allowed to access the nodes in the cluster via SSH.
-Currently under development.
+You can specify the IP addresses that are allowed to access the nodes in the cluster via SSH and the Kubernetes API.

 Public/Private Network configuration

 By default, Edka provisions a private network for the cluster and also assigns public IPs (IPv4 and IPv6) to the nodes in the cluster.
-Option to disable any of these is currently under development.
+IPv6 can be disabled if you do not need it.

 Private Network Subnet

 You can specify the subnet for the private network.
 The default is 10.0.0.0/16.
-If you plan to deploy multiple clusters in the same Hetzner Project, we recommend using a different subnet for each cluster.
+If you plan to deploy multiple clusters in the same Hetzner Project, we recommend using a different subnet for each cluster, but idealy you should use a different Hetzner Project for each cluster.

 Node Pools